 Best Wireless (Bluetooth) Headphones and Earbuds

 Wireless headphones free you from the cords that tether you to your music.
 And now that smartphones are ditching the headphone jack, they're more useful than ever.
 But with a plethora of wireless headphones available, which are worth a spot on your ears?
+Is it the Sol Republic Shadow Wireless earbuds, our current favorite wireless earbuds or the Onexelot Icarus our choice for best truly wireless earbuds for under $60?
 We tested the most popular and well-known wireless headphones to find the ones that are best for you.